 - No: We are not a publicly-traded company are not required to file with the SEC.

 The Smelter List tab allows companies to list all the smelters they have been able to find in their supply chains.
 Companies can select 3TGs from the first column and then select from one of the authorized smelters listed within the actual CMRT.
 These are smelters that have approached the RMI to begin the process of verifying themselves as being conflict-free.

-PLEASE NOTE: Just because a smelter is listed on the CMRT does not mean it is conflict-free!
+PLEASE NOTE: Smelters listed on the CMRT are not necessarily conflict-free.
 All this means is that the smelter has begun the process to verifying themselves as conflict-free.
 An updated list of RMAP Conformant Smelters & Refiners can be found on the RMI website at the link below: http://www.responsiblemineralsinitiative.org/conformant-smelter-refiner-lists/

 It is possible to list a smelter that is not displayed on the CMRT by selecting the affected metal on the first column and then selecting the “Smelter Not Listed” on the second column.
 You then will have the option to input any information from the remaining columns.

 For smelters that are not listed on the CMRT, it is important to list as much information as possible.
 Our due diligence process will require us to reach out to these smelters and having as much information as possible will allow us to do.